 At this point, you know something so well; you don’t have to think about it.
 It has become second nature to you.
 Congratulations!
 That’s the stuff experts are made of.
 You can now drive your car safely from A to B without actively thinking about everything you do.
 Experts are usually accurate in self-assessing their skills and abilities.
 However, they often tend to make the mistake of thinking everyone is as knowledgeable.
 That’s why it’s crucial to feedback into the competence loop by teaching others and giving them feedback.

-I never became a drummer boy like Jerry.
+I never became a drummer boy like my brother, Jerry.
 But I’ve learned to always seek out my knowledge gaps by asking for feedback and working on improving my incompetencies through the hierarchy of competence as prescribed above.
 In the end, knowledge is never-ending.
-The more you know, the more you know you don’t know.
-That is what keeps us humble and thirsty.
+The more you know, the more you know you don’t know, and that is what keeps us humble and thirsty.